 - Members of minority groups underrepresented in science.

 - Students from colleges and universities with limited opportunities for research.

 - Students from disadvantaged backgrounds, that is, first-generation college students and/or students from low-income families.

-- Contact information for two people who have agreed to write letters of recommendation.
-These people should be professors if possible.
-(Each reference will be sent an email with instructions for submitting his/her letter.)
+- Names and contact information of two people who have agreed to write letters of recommendation.
+These people should be professors, if possible.
+(Each reference will be sent an email with instructions for submitting his or her letter.)

 - Resumé or CV

 - College transcript (The transcript can be unofficial.)

 - Responses to specific questions about your interests and goals.

 Contact: Dr. Leslie McClain, REU Program Coordinator email@example.com

 The following research opportunities will be available in summer 2023.

 Marine Coastal Ecology: As the oceans continue to warm, sea level rises, and invasive species continue to increase in abundance, we face a critical need to understand how these changes will alter the structure and function of life in the sea.
 In Jarrett Byrnes’ lab, we are running projects examining 1) how strong are linkages between subtidal and intertidal communities, 2) how can we use data science to understand changes in kelp abundances across the planet, and 3) how can we use satellite remote sensing and underwater video to quantify long-term change in kelps?
 The projects involve field work, data science, or combinations of the two.
 If you are AAUS certified for research diving, please indicate so on your CV and on the application.